 Most of these switches have gold or silver contacts and should never be cleaned with sandpaper or files.
 Instead, use a non-abrasive cleaner such as a piece of cardboard or business card.
 Another method is to use a q-tip and a small amount of isopropyl alcohol (not rubbing alcohol) on the q-tip.
 Caution, alcohol is flammable and overuse can lead to a fire.

 The only switches in a SS game that may require filing or sanding are the EOS (end of stroke) switches located on the flipper solenoid, and some flipper switches.
 For older SS games, the full current flows through these switches and they need to be cleaned following the method described under Cleaning EM switches.
-The only exception is machines controlled by Fliptronics circuits.
+The only exception is machines controlled by Fliptronics circuits or similar designs.
 Fliptronics EOS switches handle low voltages and should never be cleaned with sandpaper or other abrasives.
 They must be cleaned following the same procedure outlined for SS leaf switches, with a q-tip and isopropyl alcohol .
 Fliptronics switches can be easily identified because they are not touching (normally open) when the flipper is not in use.

 The flipper switches, located just inside from the flipper buttons may need cleaning.
 On early SS games, these have the full power going through them and can become pitted and worn.
 These switches should be be cleaned following the same procedure outlined for the EM leaf switches or replaced.
 Newer SS machines are low power and should only be cleaned with a piece of cardboard or a q-tip and alcohol.
 The latest machines used optical switches and should not be cleaned.
 There are two ways to tell if you have full power switches: 1) if they appear pitted or severely worn or 2) if you see a bright electrical arc while operating the flippers, then they are full power and need to be cleaned like EM leaf switches.